Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 Norton’s mobile protections for Android and iOS are both really good — but I wish the company would bundle all of Norton’s security tools into a single app.

 Note: I successfully ran all of Norton’s Android security apps from the Google Play Store on my Chromebook.
-Norton says it doesn’t “officially support” Chromebook, but Norton is still the best Chromebook antivirus in 2024.
+Norton doesn’t “officially support” Chromebooks, and a few features don’t work on ChromeOS, but Norton is still the best Chromebook antivirus in 2026.

 Norton offers a ton of protections for mobile users: